Her eyes danced as she told the well-known story of the Curse of the Billy Goat. –John Grisham, The Litigators (2011)

 Legends always make for good copy, so it’s likely the story won’t go away anytime soon, even after the Cubs won the World Series in 2016.
 On the other hand, some people, such as Phil Cavarretta, pay little attention to the team’s so-called curse and summarily dismiss the very idea.
 The 17-year-old Chicago native joined the North Siders in 1934, right after he graduated from Chicago’s Lane Tech High School, and he stayed with the Cubs for twenty years.
 One of his teammates said of the scrappy, tough competitor that he was a “no-nonsense guy.
 Hard-headed and win at any cost.”

 Cavarretta was also known for his candor and blunt honesty.
 In 1954 he became the first manager fired during spring training, after he told Cubs owner P. K. Wrigley that the team didn’t have a chance at a winning season (Wrigley said he had a “defeatist” attitude).
 Cavarretta was correct, however, as the Cubs finished in seventh place in the National League (out of eight), winning 64 games and losing 90.

-Cavarretta, who had played on pennant-winning Cubs teams in 1935 and 1938 as well as in 1945, summarily dismissed the idea of using mythical curses as reasons for losing ball games.
+Cavarretta, who had played on pennant-winning Cubs teams in 1935 and 1938 as well as in 1945, rejected the very idea of using mythical curses as reasons for losing ball games.
 In October 2003, a CNN reporter interviewed him the day after fan Steve Bartman deflected a foul ball during a crucial playoff game, which the Cubs lost.
 Here is part of that conversation:

 CNN: “I want to ask you about this curse of the billy goat.
 Do you believe in it?”